 The Prisoner Civil Rights Mediation Clinic was established in cooperation with the federal court in 2009.
 The Eastern District federal judges have more Section 1983 prisoner civil rights cases per judge than any other federal court in the nation.
 Under Section 1983 of a Reconstruction era Civil Rights Act, prisoners in state prisons have the right to sue in federal court to seek relief for alleged violation of rights protected by the Constitution or created by federal statute.
 The Clinic provides law students with the unique opportunity to co-mediate these prisoner civil rights cases with a federal magistrate judge.
 Professor Ederlina Co teaches the Clinic.

 The Clinic is taught by Professor Ederlina Co.
+Prior to joining the faculty at McGeorge, Professor Co spent nearly a decade working on Section 1983 prisoner civil rights cases at the Eastern District of California.
 She can be contacted at ECo@pacific.edu.